nany28/Numpy_Pandas/README.md

-Notes on Numpy and Pandas Libraries
-These jupyter notebooks  are used to get a quick glance on Numpy and Pandas libraries
+These jupyter notebooks  contain notes on Numpy and Pandas libraries and they help to use thse concepts on data analysis with python.